 In the end, we all need to do our “homework for being a good human being,” she says.
 Do what you need to do for yourself, and when you come into a space with other people you’ll naturally be happier and more peaceful.
-JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.